The Waldorf Buzz: Be InformedWeekly News for Students, Parents, and Friends of Waldorf Moraine

 - Thursday: Game vs Brookwood, Boys and Girls at 3:30 (1 Brookwood Rd, Manchester by the Sea)

 The Waldorf Community Association will hold its next meeting at 8:30 AM on Wednesday, Jan.
 9. The group will discuss WCA business and future events.
 Anyone interested in learning about the WCA and its upcoming events or volunteering with WCA activities is encouraged to attend.
 If you have any questions, please contact Linda Wrinn.
 The Waldorf Community Association is composed of a group of volunteer parents that help bring educational programs and community events to the Waldorf parent community and beyond.

 Middle School Curriculum Night Canceled

 Please note that we will not be holding the Middle School Curriculum Night originally scheduled for January 10.

 Parent Handwork Wednesday Mornings, 8:15 – 10:00 AM

-Starting this week in Parent Handwork, the group will be making gifts for the Enchanted Fair Wee Folk Shoppe on December 8.
-The group meets in the Handwork Room on the 2nd floor, next to the elevator.
-You don’t need to bring supplies, and you don’t need experience.
+Parent Handwork mornings continues to meet in the Handwork Room on the 2nd floor, next to the elevator, on Wednesday mornings You don’t need to bring supplies, and you don’t need experience.
 Young children are welcome to accompany you.